JCMexplains/writing-for-success-2023/textbook.md

 #### Writing at Work

-The irregular words *good*, *well*, *bad*, and *badly* are often misused along with their comparative and superlative forms *better*, *best*, *worse*, and *worst*.
-You may not hear the difference between *worse* and *worst*, and therefore type it incorrectly.
-In a formal or business-like tone, use each of these words to write eight separate sentences.
-Assume these sentences will be seen and judged by your current or future employer.
+The irregular words *good*, *well*, *bad*, and *badly* are often misused.
+So are their comparative and superlative forms *better*, *best*, *worse*, and *worst*.

+It is hard to hear the difference between *worse* and *worst*, so people sometimes mix them up.

+In a formal tone, use each of these words to write eight separate sentences.
+Assume these sentences will be judged by an employer.

 #### Key Takeaways